- Significant gains in social abilities like recognizing emotions of others, understanding intentions of others and developing social relationships

 Adolescent Reasoning Initiative

-Using science-based practices that teach students how to learn, not what to learn, this program enables middle school through ninth grade teachers to take advantage of this important brain development stage and optimize student learning for success in the classroom and beyond.
+Science-based practices teach students how to learn, not just what to learn.
+Our teacher training leverages early brain development during middle school through ninth grade, optimizing success in the classroom and beyond.

 Improving Classroom Communication: The Effects of Virtual Social Training on Communication and Assertion Skills in Middle School Students